-1. Magnetic drive pumps only work with clean liquids which makes them unsuitable for applications that involve solids; even a small percentage of solids in suspension means they cannot be used in wastewater applications
+1. These pumps only work with clean liquids which makes them unsuitable for applications that involve solids; even a small percentage of solids in suspension means they cannot be used in wastewater applications

-2. Magnetic drive pumps are typically more expensive and use more power than conventional pumps, although initial costs are offset by some of their advantages (less maintenance and thus less downtime)
+2. These pumps are typically more expensive and use more power than conventional pumps, although initial costs are offset by some of their advantages (less maintenance and thus less downtime)

-If you’re considering using a magnetic drive pump for your application and are unsure if it’s the best fit for you, call our toll-free number at 1-800- 367-4180.
+If you’re considering using a mag-drive pump for your application and are unsure if it’s the best fit for you, call our toll-free number at 1-800- 367-4180.
 We have experts on hand to help you choose, install, and maintain a variety of equipment.